haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ### Outputs

+{{< admonition success >}}

-* ECS cluster with enable both fargate spot and on-demand provider
+* ECS cluster with enabling both Fargate OnDemand and Spot provider.
-* Dedicate load balancer for this specific cluster
+* Dedicate load balancer for this specific cluster.
-* HTTP/HTTPS ALB
+* HTTP/HTTPS ALB.
-* Logging to s3 (*Optional*)
+* Logging to s3 (*Optional*).
-* CloudWatch alarm 5xx and maximum number of connections (*Optional*)
+* CloudWatch alarm 5xx and maximum number of connections (*Optional*).

+{{< / admonition  >}}

 ![ecs-cluster](ecs-cluster.png "ECS cluster")

-The red retangle is domain dns for our application that will be used in task definition
+The red rectangle is domain DNS for our application that will be used in task definition.

-## Task definitions
+## Task Definitions and Autoscaling

+### Task Definitions

-Configure task and ecs service in cloudformation.
+Configure task and ECS service in Cloudformation with mix provider strategy.
- Set the property RequiresCompatibilities to FARGATE because of course you will run the task in a Fargate cluster.

 ```yaml
 Resources: